Location

 AKFED is an international development agency dedicated to promoting entrepreneurship and building economically sound enterprises in parts of the developing world that lack sufficient foreign direct investment.
 It also makes bold but calculated investments in situations that are fragile and complex.
 It is part of the Aga Khan Development Network.

-After the financial close, the shareholders of REL will be Ruzizi III HPCL (comprising SNP and IPS) and the Contracting States (comprising Burundi, DRC, and Rwanda), with the private and public parties holding 70% and 30% of the company’s share capital respectively.
+After the financial close, the shareholders of REL will be Ruzizi III HPCL (comprising IPS and SN Power ) and the Contracting States (comprising Burundi, DRC, and Rwanda), with the private and public parties holding 70% and 30% of the company’s share capital, respectively.
 The CEPGL Organisation for Energie des Pays des Grands Lacs (EGL) acts as the agent for the three Contracting States and the power purchasers from each Contracting State (Offtakers) for the Project.
 EGL is a specialized CEGPL body responsible for energy cooperation among the Contracting States.

 FINANCIAL/FUNDING

-The Project equity for construction will be provided by capital that the public and private sector partners will contribute to REL.
-The Contracting States may use concessional loans and grants from multilateral organizations and agencies for part of the public sector equity.
-Development funds are provided by private sector investments with some of the public sector costs funded by grants from the European Investment Bank (EIB), Kreditanstalt für Wiederaufbau (KfW) the German development agency, and the French Development Agency (AFD).
+The Project equity for construction will be supplied by capital contributions from both public and private sector partners to REL.
+The Contracting States may utilize grants from multilateral organizations and agencies for the public sector equity.
+Development funds will be sourced from private sector investments, with some public sectors covered by grants and concessional loans from the European Investment Bank (EIB), Kreditanstalt für Wiederaufbau (KfW), the German development agency, the World Bank, and the African Development Bank (AfDB).

-Project debt will be raised by REL under a combination of typical project finance arrangements (non-recourse finance) and on-lent funds from the Contracting States.
+Project debt will be raised by REL through a combination of typical project finance arrangements (non-recourse finance) and on-lent funds from the Contracting States.

 CONSULTANTS /CONTRACTORS